amirali1412/marvel-quiz/README.md

 <h2>Testing</h2>

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator and JSHint Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -W3C Markup Validator

 -W3C CSS Validator

+-JSHint

 Testing User Stories from User Experience (UX) Section